Hanging on the cliff: Extreme mass ratio inspiral formation with local two-body relaxation and post-Newtonian dynamics: Numerical simulations of EMRI and DP formation

 For this reason, we correct our counts of EMRIs to also include orbits which cross into the excluded region while inside the GW-dominated region.
-Before accepting the orbit as an EMRI, we also verify that the final value of $a$ is below the evolution track of an orbit which evolves as Eq.\ \eqref{eq:a(e)}, where $c_0$ is chosen so that such track crosses the minimum of the $t_\mathrm{GW} = 10^{-3} t_\mathrm{rlx}$ curve (again, see Fig.\ \ref{fig:reinit}).
+Before accepting the orbit as an EMRI, we also verify that the final value of $a$ is below the evolution line of an orbit which evolves as Eq.\ \eqref{eq:a(e)}, where $c_0$ is chosen so that the line crosses the minimum of the $t_\mathrm{GW} = 10^{-3} t_\mathrm{rlx}$ curve (again, see Fig.\ \ref{fig:reinit}).
 This means that, ignoring stochastic kicks due to two-body encounters, the orbit would eventually reach our condition for EMRI formation, while inside the excluded region.
+We also point out that near the $t_\mathrm{rlx} = t_\mathrm{max}$ curve, the condition $t_\mathrm{GW} < t_\mathrm{rlx}$ is likely sufficient to identify EMRIs anyway, as the stricter condition $t_\mathrm{GW} < 10^{-3} \, t_\mathrm{rlx}$ is mainly introduced to avoid misclassifying DPs as EMRIs, and such a misclassification can only occur for $1-e \lesssim 10^{-4}$, where the $t_\mathrm{GW} = t_\mathrm{rlx}$ curve closely approaches the loss cone.

 To summarise, the possible outcomes of a simulation are: \begin{enumerate} \item a DP, if the separation $r$ between MBH and stellar-mass BH satisfies the condition $r < R_\mathrm{lc}$; \item an EMRI, either if \textit{(i)} the condition $t_\mathrm{GW} = 10^{-3} t_\mathrm{rlx}$ is satisfied, or \textit{(ii)} the curve $t_\mathrm{rlx} = t_\mathrm{max}$ is reached with a final $a$ such that the curve $t_\mathrm{GW} = 10^{-3} t_\mathrm{rlx}$ is eventually reached at a later time assuming only GW emission; \item a reinitialisation, in all other cases in which the condition $t_\mathrm{rlx} = t_\mathrm{max}$ is reached. \end{enumerate} Condition \textit{(ii)} for EMRI formation is the correction introduced above, and its importance will be shown in Sect.\ \ref{sec:main_res}.
 Examples of each of these outcomes are shown in Figs.\ \ref{fig:plane}, \ref{fig:cliff}, and \ref{fig:reinit}.